 Are the costs of a premium restaurant location worth it?

 Premium locations come with premium costs.
 If you can’t afford a space in the location you desire, get creative.
-Compromise by getting a venue in a nearby but up-and-coming area, and dedicate the money you save on rent to marketing your restaurant.
+Compromise by getting a venue in a nearby but up-and-coming area, and dedicate the money you save on rent to marketing your bar or restaurant.
 With time, your second choice neighbourhood could even become a prime location.